Stephen Huneck: The Dog Chapel

-Huneck began building The Dog Chapel at Dog Mountain in 1997.
+Huneck began building The Dog Chapel at Dog Mountain in 1997, completing the project in three years.
 Huneck described his coma as a "near death experience" during which a dog-headed figure visited him and sold him "a fantastic dog sculpture that seemed to contain the secrets of life itself," inspiring him to build the chapel.
 The chapel, a replica of a classic white New England country church from the 1820s, took three years to complete.
 It features carved wooden dogs lining the pews, and dog-themed stained glass windows in its 30 × 22 ft main room.
 In addition to standard human sized doors, the chapel has a dog door.

 Atop the chapel's steeple is the golden Angel Dog sculpture, a 7 × 4 ft winged Labrador retriever taking flight.
 It acts as a fully functional weathervane.
 Angel Dog fell from the steeple in 2010, but was restored in 2020.

 The walls of the chapel are covered with notes of remembrance and pictures of visitors' deceased pets.
 Outside the chapel is a sign reading "Welcome All Creeds All Breeds No Dogmas Allowed."
-Friends of Dog Mountain describes the chapel as Huneck's "greatest and most personal artistic contribution" as well as "a living piece of communal art and history, ever evolving with each new note and photo pinned to the memorial walls."
+Friends of Dog Mountain, the non-profit that manages the site, describes the chapel as Huneck's "greatest and most personal artistic contribution" as well as "a living piece of communal art and history, ever evolving with each new note and photo pinned to the memorial walls."

-Work

-Outside of initial cutting and final sanding, Huneck only used hand tools and, as a self-taught artist, he had an atypical carving style, drawing the blade towards himself.
-Much of his work is carved from Vermont basswood, along with cherry, maple, and pine, harvested from Dog Mountain.

-Pieces of Huneck's artwork are in the permanent collections of the Smithsonian Institution; Currier Museum of Art in Manchester, New Hampshire; the Museum of American Folk Art and American Kennel Club Museum of the Dog in New York City; and Shelburne Museum in Shelburne, Vermont.
-Huneck also received commissions for works from celebrities and politicians, including Sandra Bullock, Dr. Phil McGraw, and U.S. Sen. Patrick Leahy.
+Author and illustrator

-In addition to carvings, Huneck wrote several children's books, the main character of which was Sally.
+In addition to carvings and woodcuts, Huneck wrote several children's books, the main character of which was Sally.
 Sally Goes to the Beach spent a week in The New York Times Review of Books children's best-sellers list in 2000, and Huneck earned a silver medal at the Society of Illustrators's The Original Art competition, which honors illustrations from children's books, in 2002 for Sally Goes to the Farm.